 The entire business model of the free trial is that you will not remember day 14.
 Set the cancel-nag the moment you sign up, and win the game.

 Set this reminder on WhatsAppTo set a subscription renewal reminder on WhatsApp, text NagMeLater "Remind me on 18 July at 10am to cancel the free trial before it charges", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Set this the day you start any free trial.